-The park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
-The park is dominated by Puyehue volcano, Cordón Caulle and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).
+The National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
+It is dominated by the Puyehue volcano, Cordón Caulle and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).

 Puyehue National Park is Chile’s most popular national park, with approximately 400,000 visitors each year.
 The park includes a hotel with a thermal complex, a lodging house, cabins and campsites.

 The park is divided into three main areas: